ZIADEA/djperfum-image/README.md

 # djperfum-image
-four the  AI bot on perfum web site
+for the  AI bot on perfum web site